Infected-leesle/VMProtect-Python-Memory-Patcher/README.md

 ## How It Works?
  THIS PROGRAM ALLOWS YOU TO PERFORM PATCH PROCESS WITHOUT NEEDING THE .1337 FILE

-Open the .py file with notepad and replace the sample patch addresses with the patch addresses you made in your target application.
+Open the .py file with notepad and replace the sample patch addresses with the patch addresses you made in your target application (`class MemoryPatcher->def parse_patches->patch_data`).
 1. Process Access: Obtains the target process's PID and gains access with read and write permissions.
 2. Image Base Detection: Finds the base address where the process's main module (usually the .exe file) is loaded in memory.
 3. Memory Protection Change: Alters the protection levels of target memory regions to make them writable.